 Give Where You Live Program

-Each time you shop, you have the option to round up to the nearest dollar for charity!
+Each time you shop, you have the option to round up to the nearest dollar to donate that amount!
 You can also choose to donate any amount that you wish.

-Non-profit organizations hoping to make it on the Give Where You Live ballot for the next annual cycle may email email@example.com to get an application.
+Non-profit organizations hoping to make it on the Give Where You Live ballot for the next annual cycle should fill out this application and this agreement and email them to email@example.com or drop paper copies off at our Hospitality Desk.
 The deadline for submissions for the following year is December 31st.